Most people are not using phentermine, for weight loss, correctly.

-By simply altering how you look at your weight and what actually causes weight loss you can make changes which will dramatically impact your weight long-term.
+By simply altering how you look at your weight and what actually causes weight loss you can make changes that will dramatically impact your weight long-term.

-This will allow for more sustained weight loss, fewer side effects all while avoiding metabolic damage.
+This will allow for more sustained weight loss, and fewer side effects all while avoiding metabolic damage.